iamrdk21/Website1/_posts/2020-06-17-rick-astley-just-got-rickrolled-on-reddit.md

 <img src="/img/reddit1.jpg" alt="Rick Astley">

-Reacting to this post, the comments were flodded with fans praising the pop star's *Wayback Wednesday* photo.
-But the best reaction was given by **u/theMalleableDuck**.
-<a href="https://www.reddit.com/r/pics/comments/haucpf/ive_found_a_few_funny_memories_during_lockdown/fv505w1/">"*I think I might cry!!!
+Reacting to this post, the comments were flooded with fans praising the pop star's *Wayback Wednesday* photo.
+But the best reaction was given by **u/theMalleableDuck**.<br><a href="https://www.reddit.com/r/pics/comments/haucpf/ive_found_a_few_funny_memories_during_lockdown/fv505w1/">"*I think I might cry!!!
 It's actually you.
 I met you at a backstage event when I was 12,*"</a> the message read, including a hyperlink to what would presumably be a photo of a young fan posing with Rick.

 <img src="/img/reddit2.jpg" alt="Rickrolled">

 The link led, of course, to the video of "<a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ">Never Gonna Give You Up</a>" and the singer reacted to the Redditor's witty comment with a clapping emoji.
 Well played.

-2020 has given us nothin but a non-stop stream of bad news.
+2020 has given us nothing but a non-stop stream of bad news.
 An amusing and humorous moment like this could not have come at a better time.
 And as for **Rick Astley**, I don't think he's going to be clicking any more Reddit links anytime soon.